Purnima01/Distributed-Database/README.md

 A small distributed database with concurrency control, deadlock avoidance, fault tolerance and failure recovery.

-A very brief overview of the algorithms used:
+A brief overview of the algorithms used:

 1. Available copies algorithm for data replication to enhance fault tolerance.